Planted clique recovery in random geometric graphs: Proofs for CN-algorithm

-where $o(1)$ stands for the approximation error of the Stein-Chen method, and for the probability that the Poisson random variable exceeds its mean by a factor of at least $(1+\varepsilon)$.
-Expanding $\log(1-c_{1,d} \phi_d r^d)$, this gives the result for $x=r$.
+where the last step follows from the explicit formula for the generating function of the Poisson random variable.
+Expanding $\log(1-c_{1,d} \phi_d r^d)$, this gives the desired result.

-Lastly, it is only left to extend the argumentation to the case $d(X_i, X_j) < r$.
-However, in this case, the intersection area of the two balls (and, therefore, the marked regions) is even larger.
-Thus, the probability of having an ‘empty’ region is even smaller in this case, so the upper bound \eqref{eq:CNfailB1new} holds.

 Next, we prove (ii).
 We do it in a standard way by dividing the space into $M^d$ cubes with side $1/M$ where $M\ge M_0$, and $M_0$ is such that the volume $c_{1,d} \phi_d r^d$ completely covers one of the $M_0^d$ cubes.
-Then, with the same calculations as in \eqref{eq:NiNj_bound}, and using the union bound over $M^d$ squares we obtain that
+Then, with the same argument as above, and using the union bound over $M^d$ cubes, we obtain that

 This completes the proof. \end{proof}

 It remains to bound the probability of $\mathcal{B}_2$.
 We do it in the following lemma.